 Because of its unparalleled success in establishing itself as the international go-to store for photo enthusiasts and pros, B&H has earned the reputation as the 900-pound gorilla of U.S. photo specialty retailers.
 And while other retailers complain about how hard it is to compete with such a behemoth, B&H prices are nevertheless widely used as the “standard discount prices” against which all others are compared.

 How did a once modest-sized camera store first established 40 years ago on Warren Street in New York’s financial district manage to morph exponentially over the years and attain such an exalted status?
-For the details of that fascinating and heartfelt backstory, please read the accompanying Strategy Session column by Jerry Grossman in this issue.
+For the details of that fascinating backstory, please read the Strategy Session by Jerry Grossman in this issue.

 However, to cut to the chase, the reason that B&H has been able to set a standard for the industry is that its founders and principals have hewed to the simple straightforward philosophy of giving their customers a satisfying and predictable buying experience, treating them with honesty and respect, and delivering the merchandise reliably and at attractive prices.
 As Henry Posner—a 20-year tenured manager at B&H and head of social media—said, “Our goal is to make the customer glad he reached out to us, whether that’s at one of the counters of our retail store, on the phone or online.”

 While the spectacular B&H brick-and-mortar store has become a destination location (not to mention an unforgettable experience) for visitors from all over the world, the company now does a significant portion of its business via online orders at bhphotovideo.com.
 In fact, online orders now account for about 50% of the company’s total revenues.
 While mail order and telephone orders have long been a mainstay of the business, B&H has aggressively embraced the e-tail business model while never losing sight of its core values of having a full line of products in stock and delivering them efficiently at competitive prices.